-- The sending and receiving handsets must both be registered to the same base station. - The other handset and the base station can send and receive directory entries. - ↓ ↓ (Select entry) → Menu (Open menu) → Send Entry / Send List - Select the internal number of the receiving handset and press OK.
+- The sending and receiving handsets must both be registered to the same base station. - The other handset and the base station can send and receive directory entries.

-Successful transmission is acknowledged with the message Entry copied.
-You can transfer several individual entries one after the other by responding to the Next entry? prompt with OK.
+Successful transmission is acknowledged with the message Entry copied. .
+You can transfer several individual entries one after the other by responding ok to the Next entry? prompt.